-Why Criminal Defense Attorneys and Mental Health Therapists Need to Work Together - Part I
+Why South Florida Criminal Defense Attorneys and Mental Health Professionals Need to Work Together - Part I

 Last month I had the privilege of giving two lectures on the above topic, which holds special meaning for me.
 My presentation centered on the idea that forming a partnership between attorneys and mental health therapists will help secure the best possible results for their mutual clients not just now, but in the long run as well.
 Here at Rossen Law Firm, we are passionate about helping our clients achieve their BEST futures.
 Oftentimes, part of that formula includes helping our clients get connected to a therapist that is a good match for them.

 First, Adam spoke with a group of local therapists in Deerfield Beach, and the following week he went on to do a second presentation at the Florida Behavioral Health Conference in Orlando.
 The positive response he got from both lawyers and therapists was so overwhelming that he wanted to share the experience.
 The following is from Adam himself:

 Because there’s a lot of material to work with (each presentation was longer than 1 hour!)
 I’ve broken the essential concepts of the lecture down into two separate blog posts.
 This first one, the one you’re reading, is geared towards how substance abuse and mental health therapists can help lawyers.

 To me, it’s always seemed crazy that these two professional practices were separated, with little communication between them, especially considering the number of defendants in the criminal justice system with either a mental illness(es) or substance abuse disorder(s).
 Just look at these statistics by the Florida Bar:

 - 17% of adults booked into jails have a serious mental illness

 - 65% of adults in the US Corrections systems have a substance use disorder

 - 72% of adults with serious mental illnesses in jail also have co-occurring substance use disorders